 Roswell is a larger medium-sized city located in the state of Georgia.
 With a population of 94,650 people and 16 constituent neighborhoods, Roswell is the eighth largest community in Georgia.

 Roswell home prices are not only among the most expensive in Georgia, but Roswell real estate also consistently ranks among the most expensive in America.

-Roswell is a decidedly white-collar city, with fully 88.85% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Roswell is a city of managers, professionals, and sales and office workers.
-There are especially a lot of people living in Roswell who work in management occupations (17.74%), sales jobs (13.49%), and office and administrative support (9.32%).
+Roswell is a decidedly white-collar city, with fully 89.44% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Roswell is a city of managers, sales and office workers, and professionals.
+There are especially a lot of people living in Roswell who work in management occupations (18.61%), sales jobs (14.35%), and office and administrative support (9.60%).

 Also of interest is that Roswell has more people living here who work in computers and math than 95% of the places in the US.

 Roswell is an extremely ethnically-diverse city.
 The people who call Roswell home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Roswell residents report their race to be White, followed by Black or African-American.
 Roswell also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 14.40% of the city’s residents.
-Important ancestries of people in Roswell include German, Irish, Italian, and Polish.
+People of Hispanic or Latino origin account for 14.83% of the city’s residents.
+Important ancestries of people in Roswell include English, German, Irish, Italian, and Scottish.

 The most common language spoken in Roswell is English.
-Other important languages spoken here include Spanish and Russian.
+Other important languages spoken here include Spanish and Langs. of India.